clockworks-data/coding-assignments/kafka/README.md

 - **Message Broker** - The Kafka message broker that can be used for communication between components.
 - **Producer** - Responsible for periodically sending URLs on the message bus.
-- **Consumer** - Consumes URLs from the producer and should use the Clockworks Meter Reading API to find out whether or not the image at the URL is a gas, water, electric, or unknown meter. *Note: this component is only partially implemented.*
+- **Consumer** - Consumes URLs from the producer and should use the Clockworks Meter Reading API to find out whether or not the image at the URL is a gas, water, or electric meter. *Note: this component is only partially implemented.*
-- **Frontend** - Web-based frontend that shows aggregated statistics of the processed URLs (number of gas, water, electric, or unknown meters detected). *Note: this component is not yet implemented.*
+- **Frontend** - Web-based frontend that shows aggregated statistics of the processed URLs (number of gas, water, or electric meters detected). *Note: this component is not yet implemented.*

 ## Notes
 - The consumer should be written in Python